 Coordinates and promotes of membership, for both new and ''renewing'' counselors and institutions.
 Seeks programs and ideas that will strengthen the membership base and provide incentives for becoming a member.
 Develops and evaluates membership retention and recruitment plans.
 Works with NEACAC staff to annually produce the NEACAC Resource Directory.

 Is led the by the former Past-President and assists in securing candidates for available offices and coordinates the election process.
 Organizes the “Professional of the Year”, “William S. Neal”, ''IDEAL'' and ''NEACAC Rising Star'' awards process.
+This Committee is by invitation only.

 Coordinates and assists in the development and presentation of programs and activities related to professional education.
 Members will have the ability to chair subcommittees to plan and run our various Professional Development programs.
 As a committee, members will discuss various new programs and ways to enhance current traditional programs.
 The committee is also responsible for developing timelines, mission statements, and curriculums for each event.
 This committee is an excellent opportunity members will be able to develop their management skills, event planning abilities, and also be able to network with professionals in secondary education and higher education--a wonderful Professional Development experience in itself!